 WARNING!
 Operation of any superstructure system is the responsibility of the bodybuilder and the user.
 It is therefore important that clear instructions for use of the superstructure should be provided by the bodybuilder on or supplied with the vehicle.

-1.3: "Verification of superstructure"
+For more information see: 1.3: "Verificaton of superstructure"